danReynolds/Psych306/lec21.md

 ## Equilibrium

 Contender for another sense.
 Includes information about your spatial orientation, particularly the head.
 Helps you know which way is up.
+Heard of it as the **Inner ear**.
+The semicircular canals share the same space with the cochlea in the inner ear.

 Vestibular nerve, labyrinth, sense orientation, movement and where gravity is.
 The three big loops are the semi-circular canals, in three different orientations.